Making Sense of Gravitational Thermodynamics: Equilibrium Statistical Mechanics

-Having analysed equilibrium and stability, we now point out another key aspect related to the applicability of equilibrium statistical mechanics to SGS.
 As reported in §3.1 Robertson argues that ``the thermal physics of SGS never abstracts away from to macroscopic bulk variables from the microvariables -- i.e. the position and momenta of the individual stars -- and probability distributions over these microvariables" \citep[p.
 1795]{Robertson2019-ROBSAS-18}.
-In contrast, we highlight how macroscopic quantities actually play a role in the physical picture we have presented, especially variables such as $E$, $N$, and $V$ that are used to define the density of states $\Omega(E, N, V)$ and entropy $S(E, N, V)$.
+In contrast, we highlight how macroscopic quantities actually play a role in the physical picture we have just presented, especially variables such as $E$, $N$, and $V$ that are used to define the density of states $\Omega(E, N, V)$ and entropy $S(E, N, V)$.
 These quantities are central to equilibrium statistical mechanics operations.

+Furthermore, other macroscopic quantities grounded in equilibrium statistical mechanics can be defined within SGS models.
+As mentioned, \cite{Callender2011-CALHAH} stresses the ability of the mean-field approximation with $N \rightarrow +\infty$ at fixed volume (via the `Kac' prescription) to regain us extensivity of energy.
+But the use of such a limit in the mean-field brings more than that.
+As shown e.g. by \cite{chavanis2006hamiltonian, chavanis2006phase}, by taking the $N \rightarrow +\infty$ limit (with fixed $\eta=\beta GM/R$ and $\Lambda=-ER/GM^{2}$) the mean-field approximation becomes exact, meaning that the total probability distribution for the system factorises, making the N-body distribution function a product of individual mean-field Maxwell-Boltzmann distribution functions.
+Hence we can apply an equilibrium statistical description, computing entropy maxima using the new distribution.\footnote{On the use of `thermodynamic' functions for SGS in the $N \rightarrow +\infty$ limit see also \citet[\S6]{tatekawa2005thermodynamics}, \citet[\S3.1.1 and \S3.2.1]{casetti2010solvable}, \cite{follana2000thermodynamics}.}

-But the list does not stop here.
-As mentioned, \cite{Callender2011-CALHAH} rightly stresses the ability of the mean-field approximation with $N \rightarrow +\infty$ to regain us extensivity of energy.\footnote{More precisely, the limit is usually taken with fixed $\eta=\beta GM/R$ and $\Lambda=-ER/GM^{2}$ \cite[p.
-3127]{chavanis2006phase}.} However, employing this approximation and limit brings more than that.
-In this situation, we can define several macroscopic quantities which are characteristic of the physics of equilibrium statistical mechanics, as Katz (\citeyear{Katz2003-KATTOS}, §3.1) remarks: “Besides E, N, V and $S(E,N,V)$ there are other thermodynamic functions that give a physical content to the results [...] in particular the derivatives of S with respect to E, N, V” such as $\partial S/\partial E =\beta$, $\partial S/\partial N = -\alpha$, $\partial S/\partial V =\beta P_{b}$ (where $P_{b}$ is pressure on the boundary), from which follows:
+In this context, we can define several macroscopic quantities which are characteristic of the physics of equilibrium statistical mechanics, as Katz (\citeyear{Katz2003-KATTOS}, §3.1) remarks: “Besides E, N, V and $S(E,N,V)$ there are other thermodynamic functions that give a physical content to the results [...] in particular the derivatives of S with respect to E, N, V” such as $\partial S/\partial E =\beta$, $\partial S/\partial N = -\alpha$, $\partial S/\partial V =\beta P_{b}$ (where $P_{b}$ is pressure on the boundary), from which follows: